taogen-docs/resources-of-learning/domains/generative-ai.md

 ## Build AI Applications

+- Building Agentic AI Systems: Create intelligent, autonomous AI agents that can reason, plan, and adapt (2025) by Anjanava Biswas , Wrick Talukdar
+- The AI Engineering Bible: The Complete and Up-to-Date Guide to Build, Develop and Scale Production Ready AI Systems (2025) by Thomas R. Caldwell
+- Building Applications with AI Agents: Designing and Implementing Multi-Agent Systems (2025) by Michael Albada
 - AI Engineering: Building Applications with Foundation Models (2025) by Chip Huyen
 - LLMs in Production: From language models to successful products (2025) by Christopher Brousseau, Matt Sharp
 - Prompt Engineering for Generative AI: Future-Proof Inputs for Reliable AI Outputs (2024) by James Phoenix (Author), Mike Taylor